phiweger/clonepool/writing/draft.md

 compared to pooling without replicates.
-At 2% prevalence and 20 samples per pool -- a scenario more akin to screening large populations -- 5.01 times the number of samples can be screened compared to individual testing (SD 0.28), and the increase over no replicate pooling is 193%.
+At 2% prevalence and 20 samples per pool -- a scenario more akin to screening large populations -- 5.01 times the number of samples can be screened compared to individual testing (SD 0.28), and the increase over traditional pooling is 193%.
 These presented values correspond to _in silico_ simulations, and require further validation in the laboratory.